 Yet, it was this same intensely blissful revelation of who (or what) I really am, that ushered in my own spontaneous awakening in the fall of 2011.
 Now, three years later, in this room, it’s as if the clear stream of that knowing has become a Niagara Falls-like torrent of grace.
 It’s not just a reminder of the what I know, it’s a wholesale baptism in that truth.

-People have begun to spontaneously sing and tone — it sounds like a heavenly kirtan session, and it’s building momentum.
-There are overtones that sound angelic and there are baritones that rumble like thunder in the distance.
+People have begun to spontaneously sing and tone — it sounds like a kirtan session, and it’s building momentum.
+There are high soprano overtones and baritones that rumble like thunder in the distance.
 The sounds of this spontaneous choir are hauntingly evocative and for no reason my laughter becomes tears.
 There is no thought here, only wonderstruck awe.

 This is feminine face of God in the room.
 This is me.
 And I am blissfully juicy.